yamariva2000/AB_Spanish_Localization/Analysis.md

  ![Fig 1](./SamplePercent.png)

-With the removal of Argentina and Spain, the differences between control and experiment are smaller, but the control is still higher.
+To demonstrate the effect of this imbalance, we remove remova Argentina and Spain.
+The differences between control and experiment become smaller, but the control is still higher.
+In practice, one would keep Argentina, but undersample the over-represented experiment group.

 | Group        | views  | conversion | rate  |
 |--------------|--------|------------|-------|